 - preparation of legal documents

 - preparation and critique of legal memoranda

 - Individuals seeking paralegal training and skills necessary for a career as a paralegal

 - Current paralegals wanting to increase their office's efficiency, productivity, and billable hours as well as learn new marketable job skills

-Students will be awarded a Certificate of Program Completion for 8.4 Continuing Education Units (CEUs) upon completion of 84 hours of course work.
+Students will be awarded a Certificate of Program Completion for 9.0 Continuing Education Units (CEUs) upon successfully completing the course.

 Attendance Policy and Other Important Requirements:

 Timely and successful completion of written and oral assignments is required.
 To receive your Certificate of Completion, you must have a score of 70% or better on assignments and on the final written examination.